takuma-ya/GPy/README.md

 # GPy

-The Gaussian processes framework in Python. hello.
+The Gaussian processes framework in Python. hello world.
 <<<<<<< HEAD
 =======
 =======